Advertisement

 Occasional Sleep Problems (less than 1 month)

-2. Clean up sleep hygiene (no caffeine after noon, consistent schedule, cool dark room)
+2. Tighten up sleep hygiene — cut caffeine after noon, keep your schedule consistent, make your room cool and dark

 Moderate